Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Stop when your knees reach a 90-degree angle.
 You'll feel tension in your legs and buttocks.
 Then return to the starting position.
 Repeat.
 If you can't bend your knees to a 90-degree angle, simply go as low as you can.

-For greater challenge, hold dumbbells at your sides with your palms facing your body while you squat.
+For a greater challenge, hold dumbbells at your sides with your palms facing your body while you squat.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.